Zakkkk/bad-turing-machine/readme.md

 Install bun or your favourite js interpreter.

-Throw your program into `program` and then run the program with `bun run main.ts input`.
+Throw your program into `program` and then run the program with `bun run main.ts input input input input`.
+The program will also be converted into Morphett notation into the `Morphett file.`.
+If you want to test the empty string use `\epsilon` as an input.

 Code quality not the best as this is a super quick project with next to no planning